Redmi Pad SE: Specifications

 The Redmi Pad SE features an 11-inch FHD+ display with a 90Hz refresh rate.
 It is powered by a Snapdragon 680 processor and comes in configurations with 4GB, 6GB, or 8GB of RAM and 128GB of internal storage, expandable up to 1TB.
 The device includes an 8000mAh battery supporting 18W fast charging (comes with a 10W charger) and runs on Android 13 with Xiaomi's MIUI Pad 14 interface.

 Camera

 The tablet is equipped with an 8MP rear camera and a 5MP front-facing camera.

 Audio

 The device includes quad speakers with Dolby Atmos support.

 Design

 The Redmi Pad SE features a metal unibody design.

 Availability

 The Redmi Pad SE is available in China, India, Philippines, and various European countries including the United Kingdom.
 It is priced around €199-€229 in Europe and ₱8,999-₱9,999 in the Philippines and ₹12,999 in India.
-Unsurprisingly, the Redmi Pad SE is way more affordable in Xiaomi's home country China.
 It starts at just CN¥999 (~$135) for 6GB + 128GB compared to a €229 price tag in Europe for the same variant.
 It is not available in the United States.